What is the meaning of “hunger-free” community?

 A hunger-free community is a place where there is no discrimination – where people are connected, even interconnected, across the usual social boundaries of race and ethnicity, class, social status, disability, age, block or neighborhood.

 It’s a place where no one, no matter what their age or social standing, is worried or anxious about having enough money for healthy food.

-It’s a place where compassion and deep understanding are the highest ideals—not making more profit, growing a reputation or fame, not punishing others, not elbowing for more power, more luxury.
+It’s a place where compassion and deep understanding are the highest ideals—not making more profit, growing a reputation or fame, punishing others, or elbowing for more power.